mwinters-stuff/simple-material-table/README.md

 A web component that provides a material design table.

+Now in Polymer 3.

 ## Install

-Install with bower install --save wintersandroid/material-table
+Install with yarn add wintersandroid/material-table or npm install --save wintersandroid/material-table

 ## Using